apache/daffodil-site/site/_pandoc/README.md

 - `_pandoc/Makefile` assumes it’s run from `_pandoc/`, with site root as `..`
 - Pandoc and AWK must be available on your `PATH`
+- Tested with pandoc v3.1.3

+Note that this manual build process is temporary and at some point will be done automatically by the site rebuild process, that is, at the same time the jekyll processing is done.

 ---